Service to Suncook

 Only limited information has become available about the equipment used for these various services.
 As the trains that operated on the Loop were comparatively minor passenger and freight locals, they were not extensively photographed, and with the attraction of the Suncook Valley itself to rail fans visiting the area, they were just that much less likely to have film expended on them.

 There is even more limited information available regarding Train 303.
-It is also known that B-15-c 1475 hauled Train 303 north from Boston on 12/29/34, while a B&M company memo expressed that an advantage to relocating Train 303 to the mainline in the event service were to be discontinued via Suncook would be that a heavier locomotive than the B-15 in use at that time would be possible, which could then in turn reduce the need for extra trains to haul additional sleeping cars from Lowell when patronage warranted.
+A B&M memo in the spring of 1931, on the larger topic of Loop operation, expressed that an advantage to relocating Train 303 to the mainline in the event service were to be discontinued via Suncook would be that a heavier locomotive than the B-15 in use at that time would be possible, which could then in turn reduce the need for extra trains to haul additional sleeping cars from Lowell when patronage warranted.
+It is also known that B-15c 1475 hauled Train 303 north from Boston on 12/29/34.
 Photos taken after the period of interest discussed here do show that P-4 pacifies were used on this train after WWII, while dieselization introduced GP-7's in 1952.

 During the mid 1920’s, the B&M invested in a number of gas cars.
 Intended to provide cost effective passenger service on low density routes, it is seems reasonable that the Suncook Loop could have been a candidate for the use of this equipment.
 An April 7, 1927 gas car assignment list shows that one of the 180 series cars was assigned to a Concord to Worcester run, of 161 miles roundtrip.
 This mileage corresponds to a NH Division routing, and not the “back door” via Henniker.
 The April 24, 1927 ETT does not corroborate this, as there is no northbound Worcester to Concord train scheduled as a counterpart to southbound Train 812.
 However the January 15, 1928 ETT shows that two additional runs have been added between those points, 8113 and 8122, and that these trains traveled via the Suncook Loop.
 However, this service did not last long, as the two trains were annulled between Manchester and Concord by Supplement to the ETT, effective April 2, 1928.
 The 1929 Run Book shows that Motor car 171 was assigned to Train 812 and 823 between Nashua and Worcester.
 The motor car would leave Nashua at 7:31 AM, arriving in Worcester at 9:14.
 Crews would switch, but the car would then depart at 10:35, arriving back in Nashua at 12:21.
 No other run had car 171 assigned to it, so certainly there was time enough to operate it all the way back to Concord.
 However, since the run book covers Portland Division runs only, no mention is made of those trains running over the Southern Division north to Concord.
 By April 26, 1931 (ETT #8,) however, Trains 812 and 823 had schedules that overlapped, making it unlikely that the same equipment would have been used by the two trains, which had a scheduled meet at Clinton Jct.
 More research can narrow down how those services changed through this time period.
 There is no photographic evidence to support this claim that gas cars once traveled though Suncook; one is left only to weigh the merits of the paper trail.